yoroshikun/flutter_genshin_lyre_player/README.md

 This program is Opensource and freeware, please do not sell it.

 Please leave a star on the project if you enjoyed using it!

+### Troubleshooting

+This program requires the Windows Visual C++ Redistributables to run.
+If for some reason you do not have it you can download it [Here](https://www.microsoft.com/en-au/download/details.aspx?id=48145)